The Injection Mold Making Process

 Sinker EDM (Electrical Discharge Machining)

 Mold Craft facilitates 4 Sinker EDM’s including 2 Sodick AG 40L machines, featuring linear motor technology providing precision accuracy and reliability.
 The AG40L features the latest in no-flush EDM technology (flush type vs not flush type), user-friendly control and zero electrode wear combined with increased machining speed.

 Sinker EDM capabilities allow us to cut complex profiles into any conductive material tool steel including exotic and precious metals.
 As sinker EDM uses electrical discharge to cut the profile into the work piece, hardened alloys will not see heat distortion as with traditional machining methods.
 We can cut work pieces with a minimum part feature of .005”, an accuracy of ±.00004” and a repeatability of ±.00005”.

 Both our Sodick and Agie Sinker EDM Centers are connected to Erowa robots for lights out machining that supports multi-cavity, multi-part projects with very tight tolerances.

 Wire EDM (Electrical Discharge Machining)

-Mold Craft uses 5 EDM’s including several Sodick AG 400L Electrode Manufacturing Center that are linear-motor-driven for accuracy and repeatability to within .00008” along with very high reliability.
-Mold Craft capability to use Ø.004” wire for EDM focus on tight tolerance, high volume components.
+Mold Craft uses 5 Wire EDM’s including 2 Sodick AG 400L machines that are linear-motor-driven for accuracy and repeatability to within .00004” along with very high reliability.
+We commonly use Ø.004” wire for day-to-day tight tolerance, high volume components with the ability to run Ø.002″ wire for specific applications.
 All Wire EDM centers utilize the Multi-Position Erowa Workholding System.

-Mold Craft facilitates a number of Mitsui surface grinders to perform quality and accurate surface profiles.
+Mold Craft utilizes a number of Mitsui surface grinders to perform quality and accurate surface profiles.

 Mold Craft maintains our commitment to perfection with in-house polish providing the last set of eyes on the product prior to final assembly.